RogueEdit/pyRogue/README.md

 ## How to use the tool

-- Step 1: Download the release according to your operating system
+- Step 1: Download the correct compiled up2date version
 - Step 2: Extract the archived data you downloaded
 - Step 3: Navigate into the compiled/ folder and launch `pyRogue-[yourOperatingSystem]`
 - Step 4: Enter your login data.
 Your password is in a hidden field.
 You are entering despite it doesnt look like it.
 Just login!